creme332/creamy-notes/_posts/2022-08-29-chat-app-appscript.md

   setInterval(updateMessages, REFRESH_RATE);
 ```

-> The number of messages currently being displayed in the message-container is  `currentRowIndex + 1`,  where `currentRowIndex` is a global variable.
+> The number of messages currently being displayed in the message-container is  $ \text{currentRowIndex + 1} $,  where $ \text{currentRowIndex} $ is a global variable.
 {: .prompt-info }

- >The default value of `REFRESH_RATE` is 2000 milliseconds.
+ >The default value of $ \text{REFRESH_RATE} $ is 2000 milliseconds.
 It can be reduced to make refreshing of messages faster but in doing so, the number of concurrent users on the chat app will be reduced.
  {: .prompt-danger }

 ## Deploy project